-- The name of the MySQL Router instance. - Last check-in timestamp, which is generated by a periodic ping from the MySQL Router stored in the metadata. - Hostname where the MySQL Router instance is running. - Read-Only (roPort) and Read-Write (rwPort) ports, which the MySQL Router publishes for classic MySQL protocol connections. - Read-Only (roxPort) and Read-Write (rwXPort) ports, which the MySQL Router publishes for X Protocol connections. - Read-Write splitting (rwSplitPort) ports, which the MySQL Router publishes for split classic MySQL protocol connections.
+- · The name of the MySQL Router instance. - Last check-in timestamp, which is generated by a periodic ping from the MySQL Router stored in the metadata. - · Hostname where the MySQL Router instance is running. - Read-Only and Read-Write ports, which the MySQL Router publishes for classic MySQL protocol connections. - Read-Only and Read-Write ports, which the MySQL Router publishes for X Protocol connections. - Version of this MySQL Router instance.
+The support for returning version was added in 8.0.19.
+If this operation is run against an earlier version of MySQL Router, the version field is null.